open-telemetry/opentelemetry-java/QUICKSTART.md

         .setUnit("1")
         .build();

-// It is recommended that the API user keep a reference to a Bound Counter BoundLongCounter someWorkCounter = counter.bind("Key", "SomeWork");
+// It is recommended that the API user keep a reference to a Bound Counter for the entire time or
+// call unbind when no-longer needed.
+BoundLongCounter someWorkCounter = counter.bind("Key", "SomeWork");

 // Record data